“Tourtières” Meat Pies

 Discover the Québec “Tourtières”, an ancestral meat pie dish, with this recipe.

 To smell and taste the distinct flavour of the Québec traditional "tourtières" (meat pies) is something that will bring all Québécois expatriated in the world back home with many memories.
 What comes to my mind is always a white Christmas, my family and our traditional holiday buffets that always included meat pies.
 Every family and region has its speciality and recipe, and this one is inspired by both sides of my family.
-Like most of Québec's traditional cuisine, it’s nothing fancy, but it is very comforting.
-When I did this photo session a few years ago, I had to keep an eye on my lovely pie monster… But once the shoot was finished, I let him destroy it and he told me “that’s the best pie I’ve ever had in my life”.
-Yes!
-Australian pie culture is different here but also iconic and interesting.
-I will certainly get to this in an upcoming story.
-You can make this recipe the Québec way into two family pies or go the Aussie way and make single little pies.
-I make this recipe each winter, keeping one of the two pies in the freezer, so we can enjoy warming it on the “Barbie” around Xmas eve or New Year.
-To know the story behind this, read « Tourtières » in Summertime.
+Like most of Québec's traditional home cuisine, it’s nothing fancy, but it is very comforting.
+I make this recipe each winter, keeping one of the two pies in the freezer so we can enjoy warming it on the “Barbie” around Christmas Eve or New Year.
+To know the story behind this and more about the French Canadian tourtières pies, read « Tourtières » in Summertime.

 Single Québec-style meat pies • Photography © Bottle and Brush Studio 2018